This Guide Uses the Generate Endpoint.

 Let's point out a few ideas in this prompt:

-- The prompt is made up of six examples that demonstrate the task to the model before it encounters the input text we want to extract text from
+- The prompt is made up of six examples that demonstrate the task to the model before it encounters the input text we want to extract from.

 - The notebook provides a class that constructs the prompt and makes the string manipulation easier.